Lori Shapiro: First Lady of Pennsylvania

 Shapiro did not take a major role in her husband's 2022 gubernatorial campaign.
 She stated that she opted to take a limited role because it is "important to us that our kids have stability at home, too."
 However, she did campaign with her husband, at times, during the final weeks of the campaign.
 Shapiro stated that one of her major roles during the campaign was "always [trying] to keep Josh motivated and be encouraging to him by reminding him how high the stakes are and why he is doing public service to begin with..."

 In October 2022, Shapiro stated that she had not spent much time planning what her role of First Lady would look like.
 However, she described it as "an incredible honor and privilege...I would be proud to serve our commonwealth alongside Josh."

 Personal life

 She began dating Josh Shapiro in high school.
-They both attended Akiba Hebrew Academy, now Jack M. Barrack Hebrew Academy and met in ninth grade.
+They both attended Akiba Hebrew Academy, now Jack M. Barrack Hebrew Academy, and met in ninth grade.

 While Shapiro was working at the White House, she reconnected with Josh Shapiro, who was working on Capitol Hill.
 They eventually resumed their relationship.
 They got engaged in 1997 in Jerusalem and married in May of that year.
-After giving birth to her daughter, the two moved back to Pennsylvania in 2001.
+After their daughter was born, they moved back to Pennsylvania in 2001.

 Shapiro is an avid fan of the Philadelphia 76ers and is involved with Barrack Hebrew Academy's alumni association.